-Me: It's important to note that your home inspector is not usually an electrician or a plumber by trade, but they know enough about the systems to alert you if further investigation is required.
+Me: Be aware that home inspectors are not usually electricians or plumbers by trade.
+Still, they know enough about a home's systems to alert you if further investigation is required.
 Unless there is an obvious reason for concern, rely on your home inspector to look at the home and give you his report.
-If he feels you need to get a certified trade in, then request further inspections from the seller.
+If he feels you need to get a certified trade to come in for a look, then request further inspections from the seller.

 You: What if the inspection is bad?

 Me: You don't have to buy the house.
-Keep in mind though, every house has problems, even new houses.
-A house starts dying the day it was born.
+Keep in mind, though, every house has problems, even new houses.
+A house starts dying the day it is born.
 You have to balance the price range with the home's overall condition.
 If you have $250,000 to spend, you're going to have to deal with a few things.
-That doesn't mean you can't find a safe, sexy house, you just need to decide what you can live with and live without.
+That doesn't mean you can't find a safe, sexy house—you just need to decide what you can live with and live without.

 You: How do I know how much to offer?

-Me: You don't.
-And I don't know how much a seller might take.
-Every seller is different, has different priorities and reacts to (what is) a stressful situation differently.
+Me: You don’t.
+And I don’t know how much a seller might take.
+Every seller has different priorities and reacts to (what is) a stressful situation differently.

-Me: Ok, here's what I do know: Sellers with a home on the market for more than a week will usually look at something in the range of 5k less than asking.
-More than one month and that goes to 5-15k lower than asking, and some sellers will look at more than 15k less if the house has been for sale for 2 or more months.
+Me: Ok, here’s what I do know: When a home is new on the market, sellers will usually look at something in the range of 5k less than asking.
+More than one month, and it goes to 5-15k lower than asking, and some sellers will look at more than 15k less if the house has been for sale for two or more months.

 You: But how will I know if I'm over-paying?

 Me: You can make an educated case.
 You will already have an idea of what the competition is asking because you will have viewed several other homes for sale.
-We can also look at what has sold in the area recently to see what the actual sale numbers are.
+We can also look at what has recently sold in the area to see the actual sale numbers.
 Keep in mind that there is no way to determine an exact value.
 In the end, value is subjective.
-What one person values another doesn't.
-Consider different buyers when asked if a house is nice—buyer 1 "yes!", buyer 2 "no!"
-As we can see, buyer 2 wouldn't be interested even if the price was lowered substantially.
+What one person values and will pay nicely for, another won’t.

 You: Do "lowball" offers work?